 - Design work plans for developers and clients, estimating budgets and costs analysis associated with developing land areas

 - Communicate at meetings and conferences and provide annual objective reports

 - Continuously update skills to seek new methods and remain current in the field

 What Is the Job Demand for Land Acquisition Managers?

-Estimates suggest that job demand in this area will increase in the region of 8% between 2014 and 2024.
-This is around the average growth of all jobs in the same period.
-Land sales rarely undergo boom and bust.
+Estimates suggest that job demand in this area will increase in the region of 3% between 2020 and 2030.* Land sales rarely undergo boom and bust.
 Even in recession, there will be land trades and demand for land for development from those businesses still undergoing contraction.
 Land is one of the great commodities.
 Even where there is no work in the existing business, they may find work as Realtors or in other areas of land trade.
 Demand is likely to remain steady for the foreseeable future.